-Speeding might seem like a minor traffic offense, but in New Jersey, it can lead to serious consequences including fines, points on your license, increased insurance rates, and even a license suspension in some cases.
+Speeding ticket might seem like a minor traffic offense, but in New Jersey, it can lead to serious consequences including fines, points on your license, increased insurance rates, and even a license suspension in some cases.
 Whether you’re a first-time offender or facing repeat violations, understanding your rights and legal options is crucial.

 In New Jersey, speeding violations are based on how far over the posted speed limit you were driving.
 The penalties get worse the faster you were going.